artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

+---
+layout: post
+title: Activation Functions - Which to Use When
+author: Artan Zandian
+date: Dec 11, 2021
+---

 In this post I will be going over various activation functions to explain their use cases and where they would apply the best.

 |	|ReLU|	Logistic| Sigmoid|	tanh|